sazk07/sazk07.github.io/work_experience.md

     - Use of machine learning in finding impact of Brexit in Pakistan-UK trade.

-    - Assessment of Pakistan's Performance under the EU GSP Plus scheme.
+    - Assessment of Pakistan's performance under the EU GSP Plus scheme.

 - Impact in the organization: